bangslosan/healthkit-titanium-module/README.md

-Asks user for authorization and displays the Permissions Dialog (happens only once)
+Asks user for authorization and displays the Permissions Dialog (happens only once):

 	mod.authorize(writeTypes, readTypes, function(res){
       	if (res.success == 1){